OzanKocatepe/SCDL-1991/Weekend Log.md

 Saturday:
     - Showed up, drones seem to have no issues.
 Last night I had a hunch that maybe the back drone crashed only because I picked it up in between trials.
 This seems to have been true.
 If I don't pick it up it works perfectly, except for landing about 10cm away from where it should.
 Will have to test that.
         - Should swap drones to see if the problem is with the drone or the position.
         - Back drone also speeds up faster than front -- currently checking if thats due to different battery levels.
+(3:12 PM)